The best hotels in Sofia

 Try Sun Moon Bakery for morning pastries (3 to 5 лв).
 Apartment restaurants (private dining in converted apartments) are a Sofia specialty.
 Kinoteka near Bulgarian National Television does excellent wine pairings at 15 лв per glass.

-Sofia's best neighborhoods
+Sofia's best hotel regions

 Sofia's center is compact and walkable.
 The area between Serdika metro station and the National Palace of Culture (NDK) covers most major sights in a 20-minute walk.
 Vitosha Boulevard is the main pedestrian shopping street.
 Oborishte is the upscale residential quarter.
 Lozenets is where younger locals eat and drink.